Hives/hives.github.io/_posts/2019-02-06-precourse-week-1-command-line.md

 tags: [precourse, command line, bash]
 ---
-After spending a couple of days fiddling with this blog, I thought I ought to do some work, so here we go with Week 1 of the precourse.
+After spending a couple of days fiddling with this blog, I thought I ought to do some work, so here we go with Week 1 of the Makers precourse.
 The first lesson is an introduction to the command line.

 Lessons 1-16 are on the following **basic** shell commands, including how they